 YES!
 Kiss goodbye to the babywipe showers - Due to increasingly popular demaind Lindisfarne Festival 2019 will have luxury shower facilities with fresh running water.
 Don't forget your towel!
 Showers will be subject to a small usage fee (payable onsite) to cover the facilities and staffing costs.

 Will there be a 'quiet' camping zone?

-This year there will be a designated 'quieter' camping area near the back of the camping field.
+This year there will be a designated 'quieter' camping area near the back of the camping field (past the glamping area).
 Space will be allocated on a first come first served basis, so if you wish to set up camp here we highly recommend you arrive on the Thursday or early on the Friday.
 We do have measures in place to keep the noise to a minimum after hours but we are a festival (with a late entertainment license) and therefore some level of noise will be expected (so bring some decent earplugs!)

 Can I bring my own alcohol?

 Whilst you may bring a reasonable amount alcohol into the campsite to consume, there is strictly no alcohol allowed to be brought into the festival arena.
 We have had issues of people of bringing excess alcohol into the campsite with the purpose of selling, so in 2018 we are limiting the amount of alcohol people can take into the campsite.
 Please do not bring more than a reasonal amount for personal consumption as excessive amounts may be confiscated by security.